 These questions can help you understand the risk of sharing a policy.

-Now, I do want to say that E&O claims are very rare—since they started hosting, most host agencies I know are still in the single digits when it comes to claims.
+Now, I do want to say that E&O claims are very rare.
+Since they started hosting, most host agencies I know are still in the single digits when it comes to claims.
 Not having to purchase your own E&O insurance can save you a chunk of change, but it does mean the risk (even though small) is increased because it is a shared policy.

 There's no right answer when it comes to you using a host agency's policy or not.
 It all comes down to making sure you're educated and making a decision that fits with your appetite for risk.

 Only bookings made under your host’s accreditation number are covered by the host's E&O policy.
+Period.

 Technically, no. You’re not required to have an travel agent insurance policy by law in the United States.
 It’s a choice you get to make.

-All that said, some accreditations like IATA, may mandate E&O insurance as a condition of their eligibility and some host agencies also require proof of E&O insurance before an IC/agency can join.
+Even though it's not mandatory, E&O insurance coverage is an industry standard for travel advisor professionals.
+Some accreditations like IATA, may mandate E&O insurance as a condition of their eligibility and some host agencies also require proof of E&O insurance before an IC/agency can join.

 You can get your E&O policy from most insurance providers.
 You could call up whatever company you have your homeowners or car insurance with and ask them to add an E&O insurance to your fun grouping of insurances.